tishikagupta/snakegame/README.md

 - set the condition for gameover when the snake's body touches itself or the wall

 The function for displaying the score is created

+Run the code in VS Code and output in terminal